Battles of New Ulm: Second Battle of New Ulm

-After the first attack, Charles Eugene Flandrau and a force of men from St. Peter and Le Sueur reached New Ulm.
+Shortly after the first attack, Charles Eugene Flandrau and a relief force from St. Peter and Le Sueur reached New Ulm.
 The detachment included doctors Asa W. Daniels, Otis Ayer, and William Worrall Mayo.
 Mayo and William R. McMahan of Mankato set up a hospital in the Dacotah House and Ayer and Daniels set up a hospital in a store across the street.
+The people of New Ulm quickly named Flandrau their military commander.

 Flandrau's forces were bolstered by about a hundred men from Mankato, two companies from Le Sueur, and militias from Brown County, Nicollet County, St. Peter, Lafayette, and New Ulm.
 In all, Flandrau had about three hundred citizen-soldiers under his command, but most were poorly armed.
-Meanwhile, more than a thousand settlers were barricaded on New Ulm's main street.
+More than a thousand settlers were barricaded on New Ulm's main street.

 On Saturday, August 23, around 9:30 in the morning, the Dakota began their second attack on the city.
 The defenders attempted to form a defensive picket line several blocks west of town.
-The Dakota advanced in u-shape/ bullhorn formation, holding their fire until the defenders shot first.
-The defenders quickly retreated in disorder to the barricades in the town center.
-The Dakota were superior in numbers and were able to encircle the entire town.
-Captain William B. Dodd, second in command, was killed near the log blacksmith shop while leading soldiers beyond one of the barricades.
-He was attempting to link up with a supposed reinforcement column which actually was a body of Dakota masquerading as militia.
+The Dakota "uttered a terrific yell" and advanced in U-shaped formation, holding their fire until the defenders shot first.
+The outnumbered defenders quickly retreated in disorder to the barricades in the town center; the numerically superior Dakota soon encircled the entire town.
+Captain William B. Dodd, second in command, was killed near the log blacksmith shop while leading soldiers beyond one of the barricades in an attempt to link up with a supposed reinforcement column - in reality, a body of Dakota masquerading as militia.

-At the climax of the second battle a large body of Dakota used the terrain to mask a large movement below the lower terrace to enter buildings flanking the barricades and thereby give devastating enfilade fire.
+At the climax of the second battle a large body of Dakota used the terrain to mask their movement below the lower terrace and into buildings flanking the town's barricades, from which they could direct devastating enfilade fire against the town's defenders.
 Realizing the seriousness of the situation, Flandrau and Nix led a charge out of the barricades down Minnesota Street and swept away the advancing Dakota.

-After nightfall, Flandrau ordered the burning of the remaining buildings outside of barricades.
+During the night a new and more compact defensive line was built around the town, and Flandrau ordered the burning of the remaining buildings outside of barricades.
 In all, 190 structures were destroyed, leaving only 49 residences for 2,500 people.
 The next morning, August 24, the Dakota reappeared, fired some harmless long-range shots, and then withdrew.
 Flandrau convened with his officers later that day and decided to evacuate the city (despite objections by Nix and others), due to a shortage of ammunition and food and the outbreaks of disease.

-On August 25, 2000 people, including 153 wagons, evacuated from New Ulm to Mankato, escorted by about 150 men; the group made it to Mankato without incident.
+On August 25, 1862, 2000 people, including 153 wagons, evacuated from New Ulm to Mankato, escorted by about 150 men; the group made it to Mankato without incident.

 William Watts Folwell, a Minnesota historian, remarked, "This was no sham battle, no trivial affair, but a heroic defense of a beleaguered town against a much superior force."